opencord/openolt/README.md

 bs /b/e port/index=lan{0,1,2,3,4,5,6}
 ```

-WAN port packt counters:
+WAN port packet counters:

 ```shell
 bs /b/e port/index=wan0
 ```

 ### How to get access to MAPLE CLI on OLT box

-To get access to the `BCM.0>` maple console please ssh into the OLT and then execute:
+To get access to the `BCM.0>` maple console, SSH into the OLT and then execute:

 ```shell
 cd /broadcom
 ./example_user_appl